alexamies/chinesenotes.com/README.md

 /bin
  - Wrappers for command line Go programs, sich as the bin/cnreadher.sh script

-/colab
-- Colab notebooks for exploring the library text data

 /corpus
  - raw text files for making up the text corpus